Codecademy/docs/content/javascript/concepts/strings/terms/valueOf/valueOf.md

 ---
-Title: '.valueOf()'
+Title: ".valueOf()"
-Description: 'Returns the value of a String object as a string.'
+Description: "Returns the value of a String object as a string."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Objects'
+  - "Objects"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`.valueOf()`** method returns the [primitive](https://www.codecademy.com/resources/docs/javascript/data-types) value of a `String` object, similar to the `.toString()` method.
 Usually, this method is called internally by JavaScript.